nowlenaustin/DnD-Character-Creator/README.md

 # DnD-Character-Creator
 A program to help you create a character for Dungeons and Dragons.
 It outputs a PDF file with all the information of your character.
+Currently only handles character name, character race, and player name.
+Rest of character features under developement.

 ## Setting up the Eclipse project
 Clone git repository to local computer using the following command: